mojona/law_firm_ranking/README.md

-Code to reproduce the results from the paper **Addressing Information Asymmetry in Legal Disputes through Data-Driven Law Firm Rankings** (and link here).
+Code to reproduce the results from the paper **Addressing Information Asymmetry in Legal Disputes through Data-Driven Law Firm Rankings** ([preprint available](http://arxiv.org/abs/2408.16863)).

 ## File overview and instructions: